davsar89/COSMIC_RAY_FLUXES/README.md

-### The provided code, based on PARMA (Fortran 90), is to calculate the fluxes (/cm²/s) of cosmic (secondary) particles as a function of altitude.
-An illustrative example is included for electrons with min energy thresholds set at 0.3 and 1 MeV.'.
+### Calculates the fluxes (/cm²/s) of cosmic (secondary) particles as a function of altitude, based on PARMA (Fortran 90).
+An illustrative example is included for electrons with min energy thresholds set at 0.3 and 1 MeV, and altitudes between 10 and 20 km.

 * Requirements: fortran compiler (gfortran)
 * Open a terminal and run `make` command to compile fortran code and produce executable `electron_fluxes`